DioDogHater/DioRaster/README.md

 # DioDogHater's multifunction rasterizer
 This is a very barebones (and probably unoptimized) attempt to make a rasterizer and 3D engine using plain C, in the terminal.
-This project's sole purpose is to be able to render 3D primitives in the terminal, giving you the hacker stereotype look.
+This project's sole purpose is to be able to render 3D shapes in the terminal, giving you the hacker stereotype look.
 Well, I guess you can just test it out for yourself and find out what you can do!

 # Current state
 Right now, this project only supports triangles, because other shapes would be harder to draw.
 Also, the mesh system is pretty messy and does waste unecessary ram right now.
 But I think for now, this project does what it needs to do, even if it is slow.
 I think the main performance issue is the fact that we have to iterate through a very very large number of pixels to test if they are inside a triangle.
-That alone is already very slow.
-Might consider using multi-threading, but that approach is very scary in C, so I dont really want to do it.
+I used multi-threading to make it a little bit faster, but it still stutters and slows down sometimes.
 I could also just turn this into a GPU-Accelerated thing using OpenGl or something similar, but I just want to keep things simple, and in the terminal.

 # Testing and development